pic

 The Ministry also takes steps to encourage a strong private sector initiative, public/private sector partnerships, and public entrepreneurship.

-Vice President, Minister, Brandon Maka‘awa‘awa
+§101.11 Human Services | Vice President, Brandon Maka‘awa‘awa

 The Ministry of Human services, are an interdisciplinary set of social assistance programs that include everything from healthcare and counseling services to food and shelter offered through government and nonprofit agencies and designed to contribute to the welfare and happiness of communities by delivering a broad range of help and support to individuals and families.